faizann24/phishytics-machine-learning-for-phishing/README.md

 - [Langdetect](https://pypi.org/project/langdetect/)

 ### How to run
-In order to run the model, please use the following command:
+In order to run the model, you first need to tokenize all the HTML files into tokens.
+Once the html files are in their respective folders, run the following command.
 ```
-python3 attribution_model.py --articles_per_author 250 --authors_to_keep 5 --data_folder sample_data
+python3 create_data_for_tokenization.py --labeled_data_folder labeled_data --vocab_size 100 --min_frequency 3
 ```
 The script takes three parameters as inputs:
 - articles_per_author: How many articles do you want to use per author.
 The range can be anywhere between [10-Maximum Number of Articles per any Author]